-15 In this regard, the Quartermaster General was Joseph E Johnston and the Adjutant General was Samuel Cooper who, whilst a Northerner, had Southern sympathies and would later join the Confederate cause also.
+14 In this regard, the Quartermaster General was Joseph E Johnston and the Adjutant General was Samuel Cooper who, whilst a Northerner, had Southern sympathies and would later join the Confederate cause also.
 That is to say, these senior officers with overall responsibility for the routine payment of all civilian staff, including the 'secret service' operatives and for the Army's information systems could not be trusted and needed to be kept out of the "loop".

-16 When Burnside replaced McClellan, John C Badcock served as the Army's intelligence Officer under supervision of the Provost Marshall and he proved to be very effective in obtaining accurate information from captured soldiers and deserters.
+15 When Burnside replaced McClellan, John C Badcock served as the Army's intelligence Officer under supervision of the Provost Marshall and he proved to be very effective in obtaining accurate information from captured soldiers and deserters.
 With the appointment of Joseph Hooker replacing Burnside in February 1863, Badcock wrote a "job description" for a proposed "secret service department" of the AoP which was the basis of the organisation that became a reality commanded by Colonel Sharpe.
 Badcock continued service as one of Sharpe's principal assistants.

-17 In this regard, his contact with Elizabeth Van Lew (Crazy Bet) in Richmond and Samuel Ruth, the Supervisor of the Richmond, Fredericksburg and Potomac Railroad, provided valuable information to Union forces throughout the War.
+16 In this regard, his contact with Elizabeth Van Lew (Crazy Bet) in Richmond and Samuel Ruth, the Supervisor of the Richmond, Fredericksburg and Potomac Railroad, provided valuable information to Union forces throughout the War.
 Their contributions are outlined in a later part of this paper.

-for this task.
+In the Western Theatre, Ullysses S Grant appointed one of his divisional commanders Major General Grenville M Dodge to coordinate intelligence gathering.
+Dodge proved to be most adept for this task.
 He formed a "Corps of Scouts" who were carefully trained to avoid the exaggerations and miscalculations of Confederate strength that were characteristic of Pinkerton's operations.
 He went to extreme lengths to ensure that the identity of his operatives - around 120 in all - was kept secret, even from his most trusted staff officers and he was the only person to read the agents' reports.
 At one point Dodge's immediate superior demanded to know the names and locations of all of his agents.
 Dodge refused and appealed to Grant for support.
 Even Grant did not have this information but was aware of the vital nature of the information Dodge's agents provided and supported Dodge's refusal.

 Another officer who was to distinguish himself in the intelligence field was James A Garfield, a lawyer from Ohio who was later to be elected as the 20th President of the United States in 1880.
 Garfield was promoted Brigadier General at 31 years of age and was appointed as Chief of Staff to Major General William S Rosecrans, Commander of the Union Army of the Cumberland in Tennessee.
 Whilst each of the divisional commanders had their own intelligence operatives, the Army of the Cumberland had no means of coordinating the vast amount of information that needed to be analysed and ensuring the timely provision of the intelligence produced to those most needing it.
 Garfield organised for all such information to be passed to him, he read the reports, evaluated the information and prepared what are now called INTSUMs (intelligence summaries) for Rosecrans.
 It was not long before Garfield became an expert in information management and the intelligence he provided, particularly with respect to estimates of enemy strength and location, had significant benefits for the Union forces.
-His greatest achievement was to produce the intelligence that allowed Rosecrans to conduct his Tullahoma Campaign.

 Like the Union's approach to intelligence operations, the Confederacy had no coordinating agency and its intelligence initiatives, at best, could be described as "decentralised".
-Davis, the Secretaries of War and the Navy and individual generals all had their own agents but the vast amount of information available but simply not used or, if made available to field commanders, not in a timely fashion to be of use.
+Davis, the Secretaries of War and the Navy and individual generals all had their own agents but the vast amount of information available but simply not used or, if made available to field commanders, not provided in time to be of use.